raspberrypilearning/amazing-image-identifier/en/step_2.md

 --- collapse ---
 ---
-title: For macOS
+title: macOS
 ---

 To install the libraries for this project, you need to use the **command line interface** (CLI) — a program to control your computer by typing text commands into a window.
 The command line interface is called 'Terminal' in macOS.
-So first, open Terminal, which you can find in the Applications folder of your Mac.
+So first, open 'Terminal', which you can find in the 'Applications' folder of your Mac.

-Because installing libraries can be a complex process, a program to handle the installation for you has been created.
-Here are the [details of this program](http://rpf.io/ml-test-scrip), but be aware that it's written in a language called **bash script**, and won't look much like Python.
+It can be a complex process to install librarie, so a program to handle the installation for you has been created.
+Here are the [details of this program](http://rpf.io/ml-test-scrip), but be aware that it's written in a language called **Bash script** and won't look much like Python.

 --- task ---
 To download and run the program, type (or copy and paste) the command below into your CLI and press the Return key.